Man sues Hawaii, saying the false missile alert caused his heart attack

 - Man sues Hawaii, saying the false missile alert caused his heart attack

-- Here is what it was like being in Hawaii and getting a false missile alert

-- Missile threat alert for Hawaii a false alarm; officials blame employee who pushed 'wrong button'

-- Timeline of the Hawaii false missile alert shows how drill went wrong
+- The texts loved ones sent during the Hawaii missile alert mishap

-- Hawaii false missile alert sender says he thought drill was real

-- 911 calls capture confusion when Hawaii false missile alert went out